 Before embarking on the development of a lateral flow assay, the critical requirements of the assay you are going to produce should be outlined.
 Assays are designed based on these requirements which are referred to as “Design Requirements” or “Design Inputs”.
 Design Requirements typically describe the function, performance, usability, and safety requirements of the assay in relation to its intended use.
 Ultimately, these requirements will provide a framework for all future development work.
 Examples of design requirements include quantitative or qualitative results, limits of detection, dynamic range, and shelf life.
 A typical assay development pathway follows this figure:

 In this module we will be focusing on the first section, “Establish General Design Requirements”, and the role it will play with the “Assay Optimization” step.

 What Are Assay Design Requirements?

 Assay design requirements are claims that are to be comprehensive, unambiguous, non-conflicting, and measurable.
-Developing design requirements requires a comprehensive understanding of what the assay purpose is.
-For the development of a commercial test, it is recommended that a Customer Needs Report is first drafted.
+Developing design requirements necessitates a comprehensive understanding of the assay's purpose.
+For development of a commercial test, it is recommended that a Customer Needs Report is first drafted.
 This document will detail the functional needs, handling needs, as well as the diagnostic requirements of the test based on feedback from the target market.
-If the assay will be generating data that has medical significant, the assay is likely subject to review by organizations such as the FDA before it can be sold commercially.
-Once the assay is developed, the performance of the assay will be measured against these requirements in validation and verification studies. .
+If the assay will be generating data that has medical significance, the assay is likely subject to review by organizations such as the FDA before it can be sold commercially.
+Once the assay is developed, the performance of the assay will be measured against these requirements in validation and verification studies.

 General Assay Design Requirements